 One of the core ideas of this book is that humans have two primary processes for thinking, System 1 and System 2.

-System 1 is operates automatically with little effort or sense of voluntary control.
+System 1 operates automatically with little effort or sense of voluntary control.
 System 2 is in charge of self-control and is typically defined by operations that require attention and are disrupted when attention is drawn away.

 The main function of System 1 is to maintain and update a model of your personal world, which represents what is normal in it.
 Most of the time, System 1 processes the world, generating suggestions for System 2 in the form of impressions and intuitions.
 System 2 adopts the suggestions of System 1, turning these impressions and intuitions into beliefs, impulses, and ultimately voluntary actions.

 Most of what we think and do originates in System 1.
-However, System 2 can be activated if an event is detect that requires the more detailed and specific processing available in System 2.
+However, System 2 can be activated if an event is detected that requires the more detailed and specific processing available in System 2.
 System 2 takes over when things get difficult, and normally has the last word.

 System 1 has biases, systematic errors that it is prime to make in specified circumstances.
 In order to handle these deficiencies, we must learn to recognize the situations where these mistakes are likely and try to avoid significant mistakes in situations when the stakes are high.
 While it’s easier to recognize the mistakes in other’s behavior rather than our own, this book outlines some of the common fallacies and ways to recognize them.